markafoltz/camera-effects/README.md

 - Ability to know whether effects can be turned on or off.

-Below is an [extension of the current proposal](#exposing-ability-for-applications-to-turn-blur-on-or-off) that would add this feature.

 ## Considered alternatives

 ### Exposing effect state as a boolean